fmtlib/fmt/doc/usage.rst

 Once the library has been built you can invoke :command:`make test` to run the tests.

+You can control generation of the make ``test`` target with the ``FMT_TEST`` CMake option.
+This can be useful if you include fmt as a subdirectory in your project but don't want to add fmt's tests to your ``test`` target.

 If you use Windows and have Visual Studio installed, a :file:`FORMAT.sln` file and several :file:`.vcproj` files will be created.
 You can then build them using Visual Studio or msbuild.